WeatherLab/fsodoc/source/database/query_builder.rst

 	// Produces: HAVING title = 'My Title', id < 45

-If you are using a database that CodeIgniter escapes queries for, you can prevent escaping content by passing an optional third argument, and setting it to FALSE.
+If you are using a database that FSO escapes queries for, you can prevent escaping content by passing an optional third argument, and setting it to FALSE.